When is The Mandalorian Star Wars TV series released on Disney+ in the UK?

 And there’s additionally this tease of droid R5-D4, the bot that appeared (albeit very briefly) in A New Hope.

-In the meantime,Taika Waititi has advised that the present will really feel just like the basic Star Wars movies.
+In the meantime,Taika Waititi has steered that the present will really feel just like the basic Star Wars movies.

 “Star Wars is very different to Marvel style,” he mentioned at a TCA occasion.
 “They know that the tone of the first films really should be kind of adhered to.
 That’s what the fans like and you can’t really disrespect it, I guess is a nicer way of saying, ‘Can’t put too many jokes in.’
 There’s a bit, definitely, my tone is in there, the dialogue and stuff like that.”